Polarified/netcourse/Lesson 4/lesson4.md

 ### Let's make some packets!
 Go to the lesson3.py file, and open up scapy documentation: https://scapy.readthedocs.io/en/latest/index.html

-In the next lesson, we will cover routing in depth, play around more with scapy, and talk about ARP Spoofing and more!
+In the next lesson, we will cover routing in depth and talk about ARP Spoofing and more!